 Spend the remainder of the day exploring Stone Town, the heart of the island.
 It has an intriguing maze of narrow, cobbled lanes hemmed in by Arabic buildings.
 Look out for tinga-tinga paintings, antique shops, beautifully printed cloths (kangas and kikois worn by local people), little carved chests with copper inlays, and spices – all beautiful presents or souvenirs to take home.

-Ferry back over to the mainland and settle in for a full day of driving.
+Ferry back over to the mainland and drive north to the historic coastal town of Bagamoyo.